 Together, attendees will consider how to uphold core principles of solidarity and robust action during a time when community engaged research is fundamental in creating a more just and thriving society.
 Through interdisciplinary dialogue and relationship-building, participants will explore how research can strengthen democracy and foster healthy, thriving communities.

 Applicants will be notified of acceptance no later than April 15, 2026.
+Later applicants will be notified accordingly.

 Event Registration cost: